DavidHePing/System_Design_Practice_NetSkope/README.md

 why don't use grpc
-how can u make your api be idempotent u use hashTable in redis, what if 2 service udpate a key in once time
+how can u make your api be idempotent u use hashTable in redis, what if 2 service udpate a key in once time how do u retry if email sending fail

 Soloution: